Letting Go in Action: the Practice of Zazen

 Moshe Feldenkrais described three exercises that he said would facilitate getting up from a chair without holding the breath.
 These exercises consisted of swaying the upper body forward and back, then side to side, and finally in a circle around the base of the tailbone.
 Similar exercises are often recommended for settling into the posture of zazen.

-In juggling, the juggler realizes the momentum and weight of each object as a contribution to the juggler’s own sense of physical location, in order to relax the activity of throwing and catching; in practicing zazan, the sitter experiences the orientation and weight of any body part that crosses the mind as a contribution to the sense of physical location, and the pitch, yaw, and roll inherent in the experience of location informs the stretch and activity necessary to the relaxed movement of breath.
+In juggling, the juggler realizes the momentum and weight of each object as a contribution to the juggler’s own sense of physical location, in order to relax the activity of throwing and catching; in practicing zazan, the sitter experiences the orientation and weight of any body part that crosses the mind as a contribution to the sense of physical location, and the pitch, roll, and yaw inherent in the experience of location informs the stretch and activity necessary to the relaxed movement of breath.

 To be clear, the effort is to relax and calm down.
 Master Cheng Man-Ch’ing’s instructions for the practice of Tai-Chi emphasized a thorough relaxation of the entire body, followed by a relaxation of the chest: